Environmental Law Lesson Plan:

 An Introduction to Tragedy of the Commons

-- Brainstorm examples of areas of the environment which may be affected by unregulated use of the commons.
+- Brainstorm examples of areas of the environment which may be affected by unregulated or mismanaged use of the commons.
 Some examples include the ocean and the air.

 This should be relatively quick as more specific examples will be discussed in further detail after the game.